giraffesyo/giraffesyo.io/blog/2018-04-22-a-semester-in-review.md

 ---
-title: "A semester in review"
+title: 'A semester in review'
-date: "2018-04-22"
+date: '2018-04-22'
-path: "/blog/2018-04-22-a-semester-in-review"
+path: '/blog/2018-04-22-a-semester-in-review'
-discussionId: "2018-04-22-a-semester-in-review"
+discussionId: '2018-04-22-a-semester-in-review'
-hidden: false
+hidden: true
 ---

 This semester was an awfully busy one.
 I ended up taking five classes:

-* Analysis and Design of Algorithms
+- Analysis and Design of Algorithms
-* Understaning World Cultures
+- Understaning World Cultures
-* Probability and Statistics for Engineering
+- Probability and Statistics for Engineering
-* Numerical Methods for Engineers
+- Numerical Methods for Engineers
-* Interactive Design
+- Interactive Design

 For me, this was a very full load and I did my best to keep up despite the different instruction methods at Tecnológico de Monterrey.